Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: Theory

-The morphologies of FRB signals are highly varied \citep[e.g.][]{Pleunis2021}, though a good fraction of the population emit broad-band radiation.
-Many signals overlap with the frequency range of interest for studies of the \hi\ transition, which has its rest frequency, $\nu_\text{HI}$, at $\sim$1420 MHz.
-As such, it is plausible that FRBs may encode an absorption signal associated with the redshifted frequency of the \hi\ transition in its host galaxy.

-Both \citet{Fender2015,Margalit2016} explored this concept in the early days of the field, when just a handful of FRBs had been detected.
-Their focuses were on using the redshift of a potential absorption line as a distance estimator, as no FRB had been localised to its host galaxy yet.
-Furthermore, the establishment of the repeating subclass of FRBs was very new \citep{Spitler2016}, and neither paper explored in detail the very interesting possibilities such objects offer through stacking methods, which we discuss later.
-It is therefore worth revisiting the theory of detecting absorption in the signals of FRBs.

-An FRB's sensitivity to absorption detection is solely dependent on the signal-to-noise ratio (SNR) of its spectrum averaged over its temporal pulse width $w_\text{FRB}$ at a spectral resolution of $\Delta V$ in velocity space.
-Defining $\sigma_\nu$ as the 1$\sigma$ uncertainty on the FRB flux density at each frequency channel, and $\sigma_\tau$ as the corresponding 1$\sigma$ uncertainty on the derived optical depth, Eq.~3 can then be written as
+A telescope's ability to detect an absorption feature is solely dependent on the SNR it observes an FRB with.
+Specifically, the SNR of interest is that of the FRB's spectrum averaged over its temporal pulse width $w_\text{FRB}$ at a spectral resolution of $\Delta V$ in velocity space.
+Defining $\sigma_\nu$ as the 1$\sigma$ uncertainty on the FRB flux density in each frequency channel, and $\sigma_\tau$ as the corresponding 1$\sigma$ uncertainty on the derived optical depth, Eq.~\ref{eq:simple} can then be written as

 Here, the subscript emphasises that this is the spectral SNR measured at the location of the \hi\ line.
-This is not the same SNR as is reported in FRB discovery papers, which relates to the temporal pulse profile instead.
+This is not the same SNR as is reported in FRB discovery papers, which only relates to the integral over the temporal pulse profile and not to its continuum spectrum.
 Therefore, while we stress that SNR is the sole deciding factor in an FRB's sensitivity to absorption, if we wish to estimate the sensitivities probed by the current population of detected FRBs, we must expand this expression in terms of their reported properties and those of the theoretical absorption features.